-Here are three of my favorite riffs, including a vegan version and one with miso.
-Don’t tell your mama.
+Here are three of my favorite riffs on inslata di Caprese, including a vegan version and one with miso.

 You know those giant heirloom tomatoes that cost a small fortune?
-This is how to stage them.
-They make an indulgent meal for one, and a surprising and satisfying entrée for a party.
+A meal for one in sweltering heat is the time to indulge.
+They also make a surprising and satisfying entrée for a party.
 Cut out their tough stem-base, slice off their caps (rub those across garlicky toast, for an appetizer), salt them, then add torn-up pieces of softer mozzarella.
 Shower the creamy cheese with a thunderstorm of fresh herbs, where basil leads the way.
-In the version above I have added tender and aromatic summer savory from my terrace pots.
-Drizzle with good extra virgin olive oil, and season with more freshly ground black pepper.
+In the version above I have added tender and aromatic summer savory.
+Drizzle with a peppery extra virgin olive oil, and season with more freshly ground black pepper.

 Vegan Caprese

 Yes, the f-word is at work in two of my riffs: fusion.
-If miso (see below) works beautifully, why not tofu?
+If miso (see the recipe below) works beautifully, why not tofu?
 Sorry, Italy.
-But consider the fact that neither basil nor tomatoes are native to the Mediterranean.
+But consider the fact that neither basil (Africa and Asia) nor tomatoes (South America) is native to the Mediterranean.
 For this salad I like to use my home-grown African blue basil as a more camphor-forward complement to the spice of gochugaru (Korean chile flakes), the lush sloppiness of a tomato medley, and the addictive delicacy of silken tofu.
 For the tofu, unmold it carefully on a plate and cut into thick slices.
 Then use a cookie cutter to press out as many rounds as you need.
 Use whatever tomatoes you like, small or large.
 Season with soy sauce in lieu of salt.
-I have finished this vegan Caprese with either olive oil or sesame oil.
+I have finished this vegan Caprese with either olive oil or toasted sesame oil.
 Both are delicious.

 Miso Caprese